The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 Besides this, it will become crucial to focus on the right products, in order to ensure that marketing budgets are spent most effectively.

 In our group we have a new bidding technology with a strong focus on machine learning with great results in Italy and the US.
 I am really looking forward to getting more insights for our customers here in Germany.

-What would really be great to have, is a voice reporting app where marketers – but also account managers – can easily ask for the current status of their campaign performance on the go, for example while driving to work.
+What would really be great to have is a voice reporting app where marketers – and also account managers – can easily ask for the current status of their campaign performance on the go, for example while driving to work.

 Founded in 2001 as an expert search-agency, QUISMA developed into a digital Full-Service Agency over the following years.
 Today QUISMA offers innovative technologies and deep expert knowledge for all digital marketing disciplines.

 Like what you read?
 Sign up for our monthly newsletter to stay informed about industry updates and events.
 You’ll also get useful tips and learning resources to grow your expertise and online business.